...

 sudo vim /etc/resolv.conf

-Replace the nameserver lines with
+Replace the nameserver lines with:

 /etc/resolv.conf